 This, unfortunately, is where most companies stop.
 Even humans can only ask so many questions!
 And they won’t always know the right ones to ask.

 Recent advancements in machine learning and artificial intelligence technology have made it possible for analytics systems to automatically ask thousands of questions, analyze the data, and pull out information without a human having to ask a single question.

 This is the true magic of data democratization.
 It’s a perfect symbiotic relationship.
 Humans proactively look at data to find out what’s expected or not, the system observes the above and automatically asks additional questions to find unexpected information, which in turn causes humans to dig deeper.

 Talk about a virtuous cycle!

 We at ThoughtSpot have a singular mission: helping every business unlock the value of data by making it available to all and promote a culture of data literacy.
 We’ve purposefully built a platform that lets companies tackle all three of these steps.
-With search-driven analytics, any human can use simple language to ask questions of data and instantly get answers.
+With search-driven cloud analytics, any human can use simple language to ask questions of data and instantly get answers.
 SpotIQ, our AI engine, takes this further, asking its own questions and returning insights in seconds.